Riftr/flatcircles-konversation/README.md

-# kde-stuff
+# Flatcircles
-Things I make for KDE
+Nicklist theme for Konversation